Eyesore123/blog-app/README.md

 - How to use Mailtrap for email testing in a sandbox, and also use it for testing backend routes.
 Previously I've used SendGrid for sending emails (in my Next.js web shop), but Mailtrap seems to be very easy to use for testing purposes.
 - How to set up rate limiters
 - How to add a queue for sending emails and set up the database queue table and worker + how to use the database driver.
+- I was thinking of sending my blog posts automatically to LinkedIn, but because LinkedIn has become so heavy-handed and frustrating with its unnecessary security measures, I will not support it.
+Blog users can still share posts on LinkedIn but I won't be adding mine there.

 ## Issues